Pupil Premium Funding for Disadvantaged Pupils

 - Developing an appraisal system which has a strong emphasis towards the needs of the Pupil Premium group, including a focus on high quality feedback

-- Developing data tracking so that the performance of our Pupil Premium students can be clearly mapped and findings from this used to inform future teaching
+- Developing data tracking so that the performance of our Pupil Premium students can be clearly mapped and findings from this used to inform future teaching and targeted intervention

 - Ensuring ongoing review of the Curriculum in order that it is engaging and stimulating